todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 **On a miss,** choose 1 that you are, and one that you definitely aren’t.
 Tell your volunteers that you’re adept enough, but you’re just plain not patient enough, or whatever, and ask them how it goes for you.

-Remember that your goal is to follow your ambitions into trouble. \\[TODO: <-- Revise] Embrace it and don’t hedge!
+Remember that your goal is to follow your ambitions into trouble. \[TODO: <-- Revise] Embrace it and don’t hedge!
 ### Violently

-… against an enemy.
+…against an enemy.

 First tell your volunteers how you’ve readied yourself for violence, then roll. **On any hits,** you get a number of chances to end the fight on your terms, one chance per hit.
 Choose from these or invent one: